Research

 Right-Sizing: The Most Expensive Mistake

 The single most common mistake we see: a team with a 7B model running on H100 SXM5 because "that's what everyone recommends."
 An H100 SXM5 at $2.50/hr for a workload an L40S at $0.72/hr could handle is a 3.5x cost multiplier on the same latency budget.
 Over a year of 24/7 inference, that's tens of thousands of dollars evaporated.
+For teams weighing L40 vs L40S specifically, our L40 vs L40S inference comparison covers the tokens-per-second and cost-per-million math.

 Match the GPU to the model and the concurrency target.
 Here's the working rule of thumb: